Kiwi/nix-config/readme.md

 [root@nixos:~] themelios hpZ620 a-schaefers/nix-config
 ```

-## Thanks
+## Mahalo
-In addition to all the previously mentioned projects, everyone in #nixos and #emacs on freenode,
+to everyone in #nixos and #emacs on freenode,
 and to [ldlework](https://github.com/dustinlacewell/dotfiles)
-who has an excellent setup which inspired many things about my own.
+who has an excellent setup which inspired many things about my own-- __"Thanks."__

-Use the source, Luke. |—O—|